 In Germany, you would serve this cookie with coffee or tea.
 It is especially popular in Ostfriesland where they have unique East Frisian tea culture.

-It is also a very popular Christmas Cookie and is displayed in a cookie tin (affiliate link) during advent.
+It is also a very popular Christmas Cookie and is displayed in a cookie tin (affiliate link) during Advent.

 Storage